 Resist the temptation to lump all of your products together.
 I don’t mean separate your lavender soaps from your rose soaps – I ‘m confident you could have figured that out.
 What I mean is, keep two separate piles of each individual product.
 Have two different stock piles for lavender soap – one for orders, another for replenishment that acts as a safety net.
 Only display on your marketplace or website the number of lavender soaps you have in your order pile.
 Do not include the inventory in your replenishment pile.
 Use this stock pile for emergencies, like if your lavender soaps start to run low and your supplier can’t get you new inventory in time to keep up with orders.
 A replenishment pile of each product (particularly best sellers) will help buy you some time if items get low before you have time to reorder, or to help keep up with unexpected sales surges.

 Place your high selling/high volume items nearest to your shipping station to minimize time spent picking and searching for those products amongst stock shelves.
 The easy access will reduce unnecessary labor time walking around your warehouse or work space looking for items, and will speed up the picking process.
 It will also keep you in the clear until you invest in an inventory management system that can automatically populate pick lists for easy picking and packing.

 If you’re ready to take the plunge with an inventory software tool, we recommend checking out our tips on finding the perfect inventory management software to suit your business.
-Or, try us on for size with our 15 day free trial (and our first ever Free Inventory Software Coupon offer ends in just three days).
+Or, try us on for size with our 15 day free trial.